 Each article should be within a range of 6,000 to 8,000 words, including footnotes and references, excluding tables and figures.
+These sizes refer to papers, for interview or review sizes see below.
 Each table and/or figure will be considered equivalent to 300 words.
 Contributions containing more than 6 tables and/or figures will not be accepted.
 These must only provide the essential information and present the additional elements as supplementary material (see Tables, Graphs and Images).
 Fuori Luogo can exceptionally accept articles that exceed 8,000 words; the referees, in this case, will be required to give their opinion regarding the weight of the contribution that justifies its length.
 It is recommended to propose an adequate and proportionate bibliography (containing no more than sixty references) with respect to the article.